 We draw an analogy between the undesirable behaviors of our imitation learning agent and the unhelpful respones of unaligned LLMs.
 Unaligned LLMs (trained only with unsupervised pre-training) contain a lot of knowledge, but frequently produce unhelpful responses, and must be aligned with subsequent supervised pre-training and reinforcement learning from human feedback (RLHF) stages to make them useful.
 Analagously, while scaling up our model and data can provide improved gameplay knowledge and generality, it provides no means for the agent to distinguish between expert and novice behaviors (or more generally, desired and undesired behaviors).

 By following the modern LLM alignment pipeline, we hope to align our base imitation model to reliably perform the desired behavior, and make it useful.
-More generally, this may include adjusting the ability of the agent, to obtain different gameplay styles or personalities, or just to achieve more human-like behavior.
+More generally, this may include refining the abilities of the agent, to achieve different objectives, obtain different gameplay styles or personalities, or just to achieve more human-like behavior.

 Alignment improves perceived helpfulness across langauge model sizes (InstructGPT).
+Does the same apply to agents?
 Source: https://openai.com/index/instruction-following

 Supervised Fine-Tuning